-We talked to Germán Santillán, Founder of Oaxacanita Chocolate, the first chocolate shop in Mexico that works directly with marginalized and proudly indigenous Mixteca Oaxaqueña communities to produce artisanal chocolate.
-This is what he said:
+Germán Santillán, Founder of Oaxacanita Chocolate, tells us how the first Mexican chocolate shop works directly with marginalized and proudly indigenous Mixteca Oaxaqueña communities to produce artisanal chocolate.

 First of all, how are you and your family doing in these COVID-19 times?

 Germán Santillán: We are doing everything to keep our spirits strong, we never imagined how far this situation would go in Mexico, and unfortunately, we have lost some members of our family to Covid.
 Living during the pandemic in a rural area has been difficult not just for us but also for the people in general, from the quality of information we have received about COVID-19 to accessing decent healthcare system.
 After the bad times, we have dedicated more of our time and actions to this planet, and hopefully, we will keep creating an impact in the Mixtec Region of Oaxaca, where we are currently working.

 Tell us about you, your career, how you founded Oaxacanita Chocolate.

 Germán Santillán: I live in a beautiful village called Villa de Tamazulápam del Progreso in Oaxaca State, Mexico.
 My hometown belongs to the Mixtec Region of Oaxaca, a region that preserves its traditions and indigenous cultures.

 I have a Business Science Degree and different Social Entrepreneurship and Leadership studies from the University of Notre Dame (Indiana, USA) and The Millcer Center for Social Entrepreneurship (California, USA).